-Priorities: The overwhelming majority of open comments were opposed to the idea of paid parking at Sound Transit facilities (431 open comments).
-Many felt that it would fundamentally undermine the purpose of park-and-ride services in the first place and would disproportionately impact lower-income riders.
+Many open-ended comments were opposed to the idea of paid parking at Sound Transit facilities (431 open comments), feeling that it would fundamentally undermine the purpose of park-and-ride services in the first place and would disproportionately impact lower-income riders.
 Respondents also asserted that paid parking would either make the cost of transit comparable to commuting by car or in some cases cost more - which would disincentivize use of transit.

 Although open comment respondents were strongly opposed to paid parking, when responding to operational goals, many respondents wanted cost recovery and extra revenue to be prioritized.
 (65% stated it was very important, important or somewhat important.)
 Many respondents commented that fare enforcement on light rail itself would help with this effort.
-The importance of parking availability and a simplified user experience were also highlighted by many.
+The importance of parking availability, increasing transit ridership, and a simplified user experience were identified by many respondents as the most important goals for an expanded parking program to achieve.